moedaaboul/note-taker/README.md

 ## Features

-- A simple automated route test has been added and run via github actions.
+App includes an additional feature where tests are run via github actions with every git push.

 ## Appearance